-OLIS is a cross-campus professional development unconference focused on innovation in online learning, to be held on February 3, 2017.
+OLIS is a cross-campus professional development unconference focused on innovation in online learning, to be held on February 1, 2019.

-OLIS 2017 is designed on an “unconference” model.
-Instead of the formal presentations and showcasing typical of academic conferences, OLIS will be an opportunity for faculty and staff from across UA to come together for brainstorming, problem-solving, and shared experiences around online teaching and learning.
+OLIS 2019 is designed on an “unconference” model.
+Instead of the formal presentations and showcasing typical of academic conferences, OLIS will be an opportunity for faculty and staff from across UA to come together for brainstorming, problem-solving, and purposeful conversation around online teaching and learning.

 OLIS registration will be limited, as we work to cultivate a group large enough for significant impact, but small enough to allow for the brainstorming and idea-sharing we plan to foster through breakout sessions and huddle discussions.